Intapp (NASDAQ:INTA) Releases FY 2023 Earnings Guidance

 Intapp (NASDAQ:INTA – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of -$0.12–$0.08 for the period, compared to the consensus estimate of -$0.12.
 The company issued revenue guidance of $324.50 million-$328.50 million, compared to the consensus revenue estimate of $317.71 million.
 Intapp also updated its Q1 2023 guidance to -$0.05–$0.03 EPS.

-Intapp (NASDAQ:INTA – Get Rating) last announced its earnings results on Wednesday, September 7th.
-The company reported ($0.29) EPS for the quarter, topping the consensus estimate of ($0.40) by $0.11.
-Intapp had a negative net margin of 36.64% and a negative return on equity of 32.57%.
-The business had revenue of $75.52 million during the quarter, compared to analysts’ expectations of $71.51 million.
-During the same quarter in the prior year, the company posted ($0.39) earnings per share.
-Equities research analysts anticipate that Intapp will post -1.02 earnings per share for the current year.
+Intapp (NASDAQ:INTA – Get Rating) last announced its quarterly earnings data on Wednesday, September 7th.
+The company reported ($0.29) earnings per share for the quarter, beating the consensus estimate of ($0.40) by $0.11.
+Intapp had a negative return on equity of 32.57% and a negative net margin of 36.64%.
+The firm had revenue of $75.52 million during the quarter, compared to the consensus estimate of $71.51 million.
+During the same quarter in the previous year, the company posted ($0.39) earnings per share.
+Analysts predict that Intapp will post -1.02 earnings per share for the current year.

-Several institutional investors and hedge funds have recently modified their holdings of INTA.
-Captrust Financial Advisors acquired a new stake in Intapp during the second quarter worth about $41,000.
-Legal & General Group Plc boosted its stake in shares of Intapp by 19.5% in the 2nd quarter.
+A number of institutional investors have recently modified their holdings of the stock.
+Legal & General Group Plc lifted its holdings in shares of Intapp by 19.5% during the second quarter.
 Legal & General Group Plc now owns 4,403 shares of the company’s stock valued at $65,000 after purchasing an additional 719 shares in the last quarter.
-Goldman Sachs Group Inc. acquired a new stake in shares of Intapp in the 2nd quarter valued at approximately $473,000.
-Jane Street Group LLC acquired a new stake in shares of Intapp in the 2nd quarter valued at approximately $175,000.
-Finally, State Street Corp boosted its stake in shares of Intapp by 14.7% in the 2nd quarter.
-State Street Corp now owns 259,158 shares of the company’s stock valued at $3,794,000 after purchasing an additional 33,138 shares in the last quarter.
-82.27% of the stock is currently owned by institutional investors and hedge funds.
+American International Group Inc. lifted its holdings in shares of Intapp by 23.7% during the first quarter.
+American International Group Inc. now owns 6,869 shares of the company’s stock valued at $165,000 after purchasing an additional 1,317 shares in the last quarter.
+Northern Trust Corp lifted its holdings in shares of Intapp by 1.7% during the second quarter.
+Northern Trust Corp now owns 121,683 shares of the company’s stock valued at $1,782,000 after purchasing an additional 2,080 shares in the last quarter.
+Swiss National Bank lifted its holdings in shares of Intapp by 7.8% during the first quarter.
+Swiss National Bank now owns 28,900 shares of the company’s stock valued at $694,000 after purchasing an additional 2,100 shares in the last quarter.
+Finally, JPMorgan Chase & Co. lifted its holdings in shares of Intapp by 22.0% during the second quarter.
+JPMorgan Chase & Co. now owns 11,837 shares of the company’s stock valued at $174,000 after purchasing an additional 2,132 shares in the last quarter.
+82.27% of the stock is owned by hedge funds and other institutional investors.

 Intapp Company Profile